KatherineMichel/digital-commonplace/README.md

 https://twitter.com/ncoghlan_dev/status/931752884470816768 | Nick Coghlan on Twitter: "@BecomingDataSci It's not online, but I like the first few chapters in https://t.co/oT3JoAfCGi as an introduction to classic OO patterns in Python." https://www.amazon.com/Python-Practice-Concurrency-Libraries-Developers/dp/0321905636 | Python in Practice: Create Better Programs Using Concurrency, Libraries, and Patterns (Developer's Library): 9780321905635: Computer Science Books @ Amazon.com

+https://github.com/daolf/Most-recommended-programming-books | daolf/Most-recommended-programming-books: The most recommended programming books of all-time. https://www.daolf.com/posts/best-python-books/ | 📕 The 25 most recommended python books of all-time. · daolf
+https://www.daolf.com/posts/best-programming-books/ | 📕 The 25 most recommended programming books of all-time. · daolf
+the pragrammatic programmer - Google Search

+https://twitter.com/PierreDeWulf/status/1235216215620169728 | Pierre de Wulf on Twitter: "This time: Python 🐍.
+I wanted to know what were the most recommended Python books ever 🏆 So I've compiled more than 2000 recommendations from 130 lists and came up with this top 25 most recommended Python books of all-time 📕 THREAD 👇" / Twitter https://twitter.com/upgundecha/status/1234005221426073601 | Unmesh Gundecha on Twitter: "This is my list of top 21 books on Software testing and automation.
+These helped me immensely shape my career in software testing and QA for last 20 years https://t.co/XkhI8H8tet" / Twitter https://twitter.com/aidanfeldman/status/1233454590957408256 | Aidan Feldman on Twitter: "another phrasing: "if you could ensure all new [engineering] managers read one book, what would it be?"" / Twitter
 -->

 ## Engineering Management